Gospel Reading for Friday, 2nd Week of Advent: Matthew 11:16-19

 And the simple answer to most of these questions is yes, this is what we are called to do.
 The Kingdom of God is at hand and Jesus' example is the one we follow.
 It is this example which leads to the freedom of the Kingdom, this example that made Christians of us and will in time transform our world.
 In particular, it is this example which sets the tone for Advent joy and festivity and allows the future to take hold of our lives and hearts.
 It is not merely that we have the right to forgive in this way, but that we have been commissioned to do so.
 It is an expression of our own vocations to embody or incarnate the unconditional mercy of God in Christ.

 Most of us will find ourselves caught between the prophetic example of John the Baptist and the Messianic example of Jesus' meal fellowship with sinners.
 We have great empathy both for the approach of Eva Moses Kor AND those survivors who could not forgive Mengele --- often because they felt that doing so was contrary to justice as spelled out in the Scriptures and elaborated in rabbinical tradition, as well as because it demeaned his victims.
 We know that "tough love" has a place in our world and that "cheap grace" is more problem than solution.
-Tomorrow's Gospel underscores our own position between worlds and kingdoms, and it may cause us to recognize that there was a deep suspicion of Jesus' table fellowship which was grounded in more than envy or fear.
+Today's Gospel underscores our own position between worlds and kingdoms, and it may cause us to recognize that there was a deep suspicion of Jesus' table fellowship which was grounded in more than envy or fear.
 We may see clearly that the Jewish leadership of Jesus' day had serious and justified concerns about the wisdom of Jesus' actions and praxis.
 Even so, it is also clear regarding which model of repentance and forgiveness we are to choose, which model represents the freedom of the Kingdom of God, and which model allows us to be Christ for others.
 As Matthew's version of this parable also affirms, the wisdom of this approach will be found in its fruit --- if only we can be patient and trust in the wisdom of Jesus, the glutton, drunkard, and libertine who consorted with serious sinners.

 Gospel Reading for Friday, 2nd Week of Advent: Matthew 11:16-19